 The SSO logs can be downloaded from RTMT.
 The name of the log set is Cisco SSO.

-Finding Federation Service Name
+Find The Federation Service Name

 • Click on Edit Federation Service Properties… • While on the General tab look for Federation Service name

-Dotless Certificate when Specifing the Federation Service name
+Dotless Certificate And Federation Service Name

-The selected certificate cannot be used to determine the Federation Service name becuase the selected certificate has a dotless (short-named) Subject name (for example, fabrikam).
-Select another certificate without a dotless (short-named) Subject name (for example, fs.fabrikam.com), and then try again."
+The selected certificate cannot be used to determine the Federation Service name because the selected certificate has a dotless (short-named) Subject name (for example, pkinane).
+Select another certificate without a dotless (short-named) Subject name (for example, fs.pkinane.com), and then try again.

+Step 1.
 Click Start and search for iis then open Internet Information Services (IIS) Manager

+Step 2.
 Click on your server's name

+Step 3.
 Click on Server Certificates

+Step 4.
 Click on Create Self-Signed Certificate

+Step 5.
 Enter the name you want for the alias of your certificate

 Time is out of sync between the CUCM and IDP servers

-"Invalid SAML response.
+Invalid SAML response.
 This may be caused when time is out of sync between the Cisco Unified Communications Manager and IDP servers.
 Please verify the NTP configuration on both servers.
 Run "utils ntp status" from the CLI to check this status on Cisco Unified Communications Manager.